 (b) Purchaser Assignment.

-(i) Each Purchaser may assign, with the consent of the Administrative Agent (which consent shall not be unreasonably withheld), to one or more Eligible Assignees all or a portion of the Certificates held by it and its rights and obligations under such Certificates and under the Transaction Documents.
+(i) Each Purchaser may assign, with the consent of the Administrative Agent and Servicer (which consent shall not be unreasonably withheld), to one or more Eligible Assignees all or a portion of the Certificates held by it and its rights and obligations under such Certificates and under the Transaction Documents.
 Notwithstanding the foregoing, provided in each case that the assignee is an "accredited investor" as such term is defined in Rule 501 promulgated under the Securities Act, any Purchaser may assign its interest to an Affiliate of such Purchaser or to another Purchaser.
+Notwithstanding the foregoing, (A) the consent of the Servicer and the Administrative Agent shall not be required if the assignee is an existing Purchaser or an Affiliate thereof and (B) if a Suspension Event has occurred and is continuing, the consent of the Servicer to any assignment shall not be required.

 (ii) An assignment of an interest in the Certificates and the related rights under the Transaction Documents is referred to herein as a "Assignment," and the effective date of any such Assignment is referred to herein as the "Effective Date."